MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 1. It was released above the water table.

-    With the Newton formulation, dry cells can remain active, meaning particles can be released into them.
+    With the Newton formulation, particles can be released into dry-but-active cells.

-2. The water table has receded beneath it.
+2. The water table has receded.

     Particle trajectories are solved over the same time discretization used by the flow model.
-A particle may be immersed in the flow field in one time step, and find that the water table has dropped below it on the next.
+A particle may be immersed in the flow field in one time step, and find that the water table has dropped below it in the next.

 A particle which finds itself in an inactive cell will terminate with status code 7.
 This is consistent with MODPATH 7's behavior.

-A particle in a dry-but-active cell, or above the water table in an active cell, need not terminate.
+A particle in a dry-but-active cell, or above the water table in a partially saturated cell, need not terminate.
 MODFLOW version 6.6.0 introduces a new option `DRY_TRACKING_METHOD` for the PRP package, determining how dry particles should behave.
 Supported values are:

 - `DROP` (default)
 - `STOP`